esteimanuel/AzureAppConfiguration/README.md

 # Azure App Configuration
 Consists of Configuration Management and Feature Management and has the following properties:
-- Change history for recovering from mistakes.
 - Security using role based access control
 - Store secrets using Azure Key Vault integration
 - .NET Framework/Core integration
 - Realtime updates without having to restart the app
 - Decoupling of configuration from deployment

 ## Configuration Management
 - Centralized configuration
-- Realtime updates
+- Change history for recovering from mistakes.

 ## Feature Management
 - User targeting